Prevention-Themed PSHE Workshops

 For example, a workshop might simulate a courtroom scenario where young people take on different roles such as the judge, defendant, or witness.
 This exercise not only helps them understand the legal process and the seriousness of criminal charges, but also encourages empathy by showing how crime affects victims and communities.

-These educational workshops also provide a safe space for young people to ask questions and express their concerns.
+Educational workshops also provide a safe space for young people to ask questions and express their concerns.
 This open dialogue can dispel myths about crime and reduce fear or stigma.
 It also builds trust between educators and participants, which is crucial for effective learning.

 How Workshops Are Delivered